 This deal, rejected by the majority of Canadians and condemned by the New Democrats and experts, edges Canada closer to becoming a fully-fledged petro-state.
-One whose lucrative energy sector is dominated and exploited by China.
+One whose lucrative energy sector is dominated and exploited by China through its state-owned companies.
 One whose national security is vulnerable to the desires and designs of the communist state.

 “When we say that Canada is open for business, we do not mean that Canada is for sale to foreign governments,” Harper said at a news conference in Ottawa Friday.
 Not for sale?
 Really.